LiuYuancheng/Distribution_Data_Viewer/README.md

 ![](doc/img/title.png)

-**Program Design Purpose**: The Data Transmission Latency SIEM Log Analysis Dashboard is designed to provide comprehensive visualization and analysis of data transmission latencies within a company’s network, focusing on the latency between cloud, server, and individual nodes.
-This dashboard aggregates delay data collected from omnibus netFetcher peer-to-peer node latency measurements.
-By displaying and comparing predicted latency models with real-time data, the dashboard allows for in-depth analysis using Receiver Operating Characteristic (ROC) curve comparisons.
+**Program Design Purpose**: The Data Transmission Latency SIEM Log Analysis Dashboard is designed to provide comprehensive visualization and analysis of file/data transmission latencies within a firewall protected company’s network, focusing on the latency between cloud, server, and individual nodes.
+This dashboard aggregates delay data collected from, Fortinet firewall, Cisco switches and omnibus net fetching module peer-to-peer node latency measurements.
+By displaying and comparing predicted latency models with real-time data, the dashboard allows for in-depth analysis using receiver operating characteristic (ROC) curve comparisons.
 This enables the identification of deviations in transmission latency that may signal potential network security threats, such as traffic mirroring, ARP spoofing, and Man-in-the-Middle (MITM) attacks.
 Through these features, the dashboard enhances situational awareness and supports proactive threat detection and mitigation in networked environments.

+**The program demo video link**: https://youtu.be/YWScDiqU8tg

 ```python
 # Version:     v0.1.2